vchayaa/dsi321_2025/README.md

 The pipeline is configured to work with your existing LakeFS repository "project324":

 - Data is stored in the "main" branch by default
-- Province data is stored in the "province" directory
-- City data is stored in the "city" directory
 - Both raw and processed data are versioned

 You can access the LakeFS UI at http://localhost:8001 (or your configured port) to browse, compare, and manage your data versions.